 The second photo above is of a large fountain, which unfortunately was not turned on (not sure why), third photo is the Opera House (I couldn’t get a good angle, but it’s a really gorgeous building), the fourth is a photo of a statue of Apollo in the center of a place (I thought this area was really gorgeous with the pink/greeny-blue/gold buildings), as well as a church we passed on our walk to the coast.

-We had our backpacks with us (other recommendations – maybe only stay in 1 city or travel with a car…it got REAL hot with the packs all day), and stopped a couple of times along the “English Promenade” to enjoy the beach views and breeze (middle photo below).
-I’d wager maybe 4-5 times on this visit I wished we had swimsuits to change into, as the water was extremely inviting and the temperatures high (il fait chaud quand le soleil brille…).
+We had our backpacks with us (other recommendations – maybe only stay in one city or travel with a car…it got REAL hot with the packs all day), and stopped a couple of times along the “English Promenade” to enjoy the beach views and breeze (middle photo below).
+I’d wager maybe four to five 5 times on this visit I wished we had swimsuits to change into, as the water was extremely inviting and the temperatures high (il fait chaud quand le soleil brille…).
 I mean, look how clear and blue the water is.
 Positively gorgeous.

 After we relaxed a bit with the breezes on our backs we ventured toward a cafe for some Niçoise salads (of course Jim omitted the eggs).
 Afterward, we hiked up to Ascenseur du Château (second photo on the left).
 It was a bit of a hike up there, but the panoramic views were amazing.
 One the one side you could see the Promenade and beaches, the other the port/boats.
 Once up at the top there was a cafe, a cemetery, lots of places to relax, and even a children’s playground.
 We were not expecting any of those (nor do they mention any of that in the books).
 If you head to Nice, this is a must-do.